cloud-gov/product/DeliveryProcess.md

 - A team-local proxy for the people the story affects reviews and approves the work as meeting acceptance criteria.
 - If the work is suitable to demo at our biweekly sprint review, add a description of it to the [sprint review slide deck](https://docs.google.com/presentation/d/192PxdXMrCS__QcG6-px5x7n4Mp860ZSb_gqCDlrQwiE/edit), ideally including a link to the live work or a screenshot (especially for visual work).
-- If the work as completed is obviously unscalable and will cause problems if we try, then a story for making it scalable is created at the top of `New Issues`.
+- If the work as completed is obviously unscalable and will cause problems if we try, then a story for making it scalable is created at the top of `Triage`.

 Required for compliance: